Adriatic Sea- Sailing Croatia Yacht Charter

 5) Time to head over to Stari Grad, located on the Northern side of Hvar and possible one of the oldest settlements in Europe.
 Stari Grad quite literally means “Old City” and has had many rulers over the centuries.

-6) Sail over to Solta, and take a walking tour of the ancient monastery at Blaca.
-Find local delicacies in town for dinner and enjoy a quiet evening again at anchor.
+6) Sail to Solta and take a walking tour of the ancient monastery at Blaca.
+For dinner, find local delicacies in town, and enjoy a quiet evening again at anchor.

-7) Last day of your yacht charter.
-Let’s get in some swimming and then sailing before heading back to Trogir in the late afternoon.
+7) On the last day of your unforgettable yacht charter, let’s make the most of it with some invigorating swimming and a leisurely sail before we head back to Trogir in the late afternoon.

 7-night Itinerary Croatia Foodie Sailing Yacht Charter